 New rail station for Nailsea

-There are plans afoot to shunt Nailsea & Backwell railway station further along the line.
+Back in February 2022 we heard there are plans afoot to shunt Nailsea & Backwell railway station further along the line.

 But is the actual building of a new station a long way off?